github-education-resources/classroom/docs/using-template-repos-for-assignments.md

 Template repositories do not copy the complete commit history, but instead start with a single commit.
 Because of that, you miss out on the following features:

 * Reference to all the original tags in the repositories.
-* Ability to push updates to the generated repositories.
+* Ability to push updates to the student repositories.

 ### Recommended option for your assignment